simsaens/StretchyLayout/README.md

 [Before after over-scroll]

+> Note: To get the code at this point do `git checkout Step-4`

 Second, on iPhone X our text overlaps the home indicator.
 We disabled the automatic content inset adjustment of our scroll view in order to let our image content go right to the top of the screen.
 So we'll have to manually handle